 A fellow Slacker, jgeboski, originally provided SlackBuilds that mostly follow the SlackBuilds.org requirements for Bumblebee.
 Now, another Slacker has taken over where he has left off on his own github repo.
 Remember to check which directory you're in first, as they will be downloaded to that directory.
 Assuming you're ready, the SlackBuilds can simply be git cloned as such.
 Then we're going to change into the new directory and begin the build process.

 Or you can download the full tarball containing the SlackBuilds instead:

 $ wget --content-disposition https://github.com/whitewolf1776/Bumblebee-SlackBuilds/tarball/master $ tar -xf whitewolf1776-Bumblebee-SlackBuilds-<changing hexadecimal> # Tab completion is helpful. $ cd whitewolf1776-Bumblebee-SlackBuilds

 There is a README file, but you probably won't be reading it as you're reading this instead, so we're basically going to post it here.

-The dependencies, as with all SlackBuilds, must be downloaded manually and placed into their respective directories.
-However the SLACKBUILDS.TXT file does give links for the downloads as well as their MD5SUMs to make sure the files were not corrupt.
+The source files, as with all SlackBuilds, must be downloaded manually and placed into their respective directories.
+Amongst the repos are a SLACKBUILDS.TXT file that does give links for the source files as well as their MD5SUMs to make sure the files were not corrupt.
 You can use the provided script to download them and check them against their MD5SUM for corruption, like this: